Hardiz123/collaborative-editor/DEPLOYMENT.md

 - Ensure credentials are correct

 ### Build Failures

+**Railway Go Backend:**
+- **Nixpacks errors**: If you see "nix-collect-garbage" errors, switch to Dockerfile builder:
+  1. Go to Railway project → Settings → Build
+  2. Change Builder from "Nixpacks" to "Dockerfile"
+  3. Redeploy
+- Ensure all dependencies are in go.mod
+- Check that Go version in Dockerfile matches your go.mod (currently 1.23)
+- Verify environment variables are set correctly

+**Cloudflare Pages:**
-- Check Railway/Cloudflare Pages build logs
+- Check build logs
-- Ensure all dependencies are in package.json/go.mod
+- Ensure all dependencies are in package.json
-- Verify Node.js and Go versions are compatible
+- Verify Node.js version is compatible
-- For Cloudflare Pages, check that the root directory is set to `frontend`
+- Check that the root directory is set to `frontend`
 - **TipTap dependency conflicts**: The project includes `.npmrc` with `legacy-peer-deps=true`.
 If issues persist, try build command: `npm install --legacy-peer-deps && npm run build`

 ## Free Tier Limits